kiuKisas/th_prim_queue/README.md

 ```

 initialize takes two optionals parameters:
-- elems that you can store in queue, it could be one element or an array
+- elems that you can store in queue, it must be an array
 - a lambda which will be use to sort the queue.
 By default, it sort by descendant order like this:
 `lambda { |a,b| a >= b }`